Translation disclaimer (Translation disclaimer)

 Each year we send in reports to Government about how well we are doing.
 Some of this data is included in the national Adult Social Care Outcomes Framework or ASCOF.
 This is a list of indicators that we can use to compare our performance to other areas or to the national average.

-We compare our performance against a group of 16 statistical neighbour local authorities.
-These are the areas most like Calderdale in relation to their population size and levels of deprivation.
-In 2022/23, 19 of the ASCOF indicators were reported.
+We compare our performance against a group of statistical neighbour local authorities.
+These are the areas most like Calderdale in relation to their population size and levels of deprivation, as identified by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+So far, data for 22 ASCOF indicators has been published for 2023/24.

-Our performance ranked in the top three for the following five indicators:
+Our performance ranked in the top three for the proportion of

-• Proportion of people who use services who find it easy to find information about services (73.1%)
+• Proportion of carers who find it easy to find information about services (49%).

 For more about our performance, visit: The Adult Social Care Framework (DataWorks).